Temasys/SkylinkJS/README.md

 # SKYLINK WEB SDK 2.2.0
-> Temasys SkylinkJS Web SDK is an open-source client-side library for your web-browser that enables any website to easily leverage the capabilities of WebRTC and its direct data streaming powers between peers for audio/video conferencing or file transfer.
+> Temasys SkylinkJS Web SDK is an open-source client-side library for your web-browser that enables any website to easily leverage the capabilities of WebRTC and its direct data streaming powers between peers for audio/video conferencing.

 You'll need a Temasys Account, and an App key to use this.
 [Register here to get your App key](https://console.temasys.io).